Bachelor of Science in Civil Engineering

 The civil engineer plans, designs, and constructs our transportation systems including highways, railroads, waterways, and airports to connect rural, urban, and industrial areas.
 The civil engineer also designs and constructs housing and facilities for recreational, industrial, and commercial complexes, which comprise the urban environment.
 It is the responsibility of civil engineering to minimize air, water, and land pollution and protect the environment.
 Instructional emphasis is placed on fundamental engineering principles derived from mathematics, chemistry, physics, and engineering science.
 These subjects provide a sound background for the subsequent introductory courses in environmental, geotechnical, structural, transportation, and water resources engineering.

 Students are introduced to design concepts in the freshman year.
-Design is incorporated throughout the curriculum which culminates in two senior-level courses, CIVE 395 Issues in Civil Engineering and CIVE 495 Senior Design Project.
-Instructional laboratories in environmental engineering, hydraulics, geotechnical engineering, structures, surveying, and transportation provide each student with an opportunity to learn, through individual participation, the operation of the testing equipment used to establish engineering design criteria and to monitor and model engineering facilities such as water and wastewater treatment plants, highway systems, river control systems, and structural systems.
+Design is incorporated throughout the curriculum which culminates in CIVE 489, Senior Design Project.
+Instructional laboratories in environmental engineering, hydraulics, geotechnical engineering, structures, and surveying provide each student with an opportunity to learn, through individual participation, the operation of the testing equipment used to establish engineering design criteria and to monitor and model engineering facilities such as water and wastewater treatment plants, highway systems, river control systems, and structural systems.